Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Things That Surfer SEO Should Improve

-Can’t Prioritize By Importance: I have a love/hate relationship with Surfer’s SERP Analyzer.
+SERP Analyzer overwhelm: I have a love/hate relationship with Surfer’s SERP Analyzer.
 I love the depth.
 But I hate how you’re presented with (literally) hundreds of variables.
 It’s not practical (or even useful) to try to optimize for all that stuff.
-They need to have a button where you can sort by the most important ranking factors.
+They need to scale it back or make it easier on the eyes.

 Surfer SEO Review: Is This Tool Worth It?